 In to November, Brighton restore every fan’s hopes with a win away at Ipswich, 3-1, (one of the few aways I didn’t get to).
 Then with yet another 3-2 win at home to Plymouth, our season looked back on track for a potential play-off place.
 With this spike in our form, I decided to book a train from Preston to London for the West Ham game.
 West Ham were top of the league, so it was a tempting fixture, and I’d never been to Upton Park before.
 Andy was going too, from Bristol.
 We agreed to meet beforehand to soak up the pre-match atmosphere.

-The atmosphere before and during the game until half time was the best ever.
-The buzz around Barking Road and Green Street, fans milling about everywhere, a slightly tense, edgy feeling in the air; anticipation for the game mixed with a little bit of worry about trouble.
+The atmosphere before and during the game until half time was the best I’d ever experienced.
+The buzz around Barking Road and Green Street, fans milling about everywhere, a slightly tense, edgy feeling in the air; anticipation for the game mixed with a bit of worry about trouble.
 Upton Park before the Taylor report was the best atmosphere ground you could get.
 Big terraces, low roofs, excellent acoustics and stands so close to the pitch you could almost touch the players.
 The Albion contingent sang deafening choruses of all the songs in their repertoire, rejoindered with raucous responses from the Hammers.